A soft cookie filled with raspberry jam, these kolache cookies are also called raspberry bow tie cookies and always get plenty of raves!

 - Place ½ teaspoon of jam on each square.½ cup raspberry jam

-- Mix egg white together with water.1 egg white, 1 Tablespoon water
+- Mix egg white together with water.
+(Using the egg white is optional.
+You can also fuse the two points that come together with your fingers.)1 egg white, 1 Tablespoon water

 - Fold two corners together over your index finger.
 Place a dab of egg white mixture between overlapping corners of cookies.
 Press firmly together so the dough is fused.